datamindedbe/academy_docker/content/exercise_4/README.md

 # Data Minded Academy - Containerization with Docker
 ## Exercise 4 - Write the Dockerfile of a simple Python application

-In this exercise, you are tasked to containerize a simple Streamlit app tracking the Uber rides in New York City.
+In this exercise, you are asked to containerize a simple Streamlit app tracking the Uber rides in New York City.
 You can see the application running live [at this address](https://share.streamlit.io/streamlit/demo-uber-nyc-pickups/).
 The source code of the application is available in the subfolder `app` of the `exercise_4` folder.

 You are asked to containerized this simple application.
 To do so, refer to the application's `README.md`.